-(e) 2.09% Loans, maturing October 2028 and January 2029:
+(b) 2.09% Loans, maturing October 2028 and January 2029:

 The Group has a loan agreement with KfW.
-This loan agreement is secured under the Master Trust Indenture (May 2004) ("MTI (May 2004)") and allows for three loans of up to \$45.3 million each.
+This loan agreement is secured under the Master Trust Indenture ("MTI") and allows for three loans of up to \$45.3 million each.
 The proceeds from the loan agreement were applied toward the purchase of the Salish Orca, the Salish Eagle and the Salish Raven.